qualisign/optipulse.github.io/whitepaper.md

 ### Real Estate<a id="sec-4-2-5" name="sec-4-2-5"></a>

-1. Lease a Spare Room in Your House.
+1. Lease a Spare Room in Your House

     -   Difficulty: Medium
     -   Investment: Low/Medium